Talgin/preparing_data/README.md

 # preparing_data
-Data preparation to use with our deep learning face recognition system based
+Data preparation to use with our deep learning face recognition system

 insightface_paris_gen.py - module to generate pairs of images and their identity (1 if the same person, 0 if different)